ravitejc/MineSweeperSolver/README.md

 # MineSweeperSolver
-This is course project for my first semester subject Aartificial Intelligence
+This is the course project for my first semester subject Artificial Intelligence

 All of my code changes are in MyAI.java.
 All other code files were provided by the professor.